ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 ### The Tn5 Shift

 As mentioned in the [ATAC-seq sample prep](./04_ATAC-seq_sample_prep.md) section of this repository, the mechanism of the Tn5 enzyme leads to a 9 bp shift in the reads: + strand are shifted +4 bp and those on the – strand are shifted –5 bp.
-Importantly, standard aligners like BWA or Bowtie2 do not handle this.
+Importantly, standard aligners like BWA or bowtie2 do not handle this.
 While such a small distance might seem negligible, depending on the experiment this shift needs to be addressed.

 A common approach is to use [alignmentSieve](https://deeptools.readthedocs.io/en/latest/content/tools/alignmentSieve.html) from the deepTools suite with the `--ATACshift` flag to shift the read in the BAM files and generate the coverage files from these.
 This leads to a better representation of the peaks when looking at the resultant BigWig files in a genome browser.

 When calling peaks from paired-end reads, the standard pipeline is to call peaks from the original files with `MACS3 -f BAMPE`.
 The software doesn't look at individual read ends, but rather at the entire fragment (the space between R1 and R2).
-Since the +4/-5bp shift happens at both ends of the fragment, for fragments of standard size (300 bp) this shift is negligible when the aim of the experiment is to assess chromatin accessibility, because the center of the fragment remains virtually unchanged.
+Since the +4/-5bp shift happens at both ends of the fragment, for fragments of standard size (300 bp) this shift is negligible when the aim of the experiment is to assess chromatin accessibility, because the centre of the fragment remains virtually unchanged.

 For applications requiring base-pair resolution, such as TF footprinting or motif analysis, Tn5 shift correction is essential to recover precise cut-site positions.
 In these cases, shifted reads generated with `alignmentSieve --ATACshift` are used to construct cut-site–level signal tracks, which provide the high-resolution input required to detect local patterns of cut depletion and enrichment associated with protein-DNA interactions.
 MACS3 peaks are typically used as a complementary step to define regions of open chromatin in which footprinting analysis is performed, rather than as a direct indicator of TF binding or protection sites.
 Importantly, MACS3 identifies accessible regions based on fragment enrichment and **does not resolve base-pair level binding events**.
 Footprinting is then performed using dedicated tools such as TOBIAS, HINT-ATAC (Regulatory Genomics Toolbox), or CENTIPEDE, which model cut-site distributions within accessible regions to infer transcription factor occupancy from local protection patterns rather than peak boundaries.